Paul D. Wilke

 Opposition in the media was hampered by laws tailor-made to prosecute pro-government critics.
 Chavez ranted about what he called "media terrorism" to stigmatize coverage critical of the government.
 Defamation laws made criticism of the President subject to a 30-month prison sentence.
 In 2012, Globovision, one of the last opposition television networks, was levied a fine worth 7.5% of its 2010 gross income.
 Why?
 For "excessive” coverage of a prison riot “that promoted hatred and intolerance for political reasons.”
 How do you legally define defamation or "excessive hatred and intolerance"?
 Ask the judges Chavez hand-picked.
 They would tell you.

-In 2012, a dying-Chavez won re-election one last time, though at this point the opposition had been effectively shut out of the political process.
+In 2012, as Chavez was dying, he won re-election one last time.
+However, by this point, the opposition had been effectively shut out of the political process.
 We know how the rest of the story plays out.
 Chavez died soon after and his hand-picked successor, Nicolas Maduro, now runs a failing state where democracy is still preached by the government, even if it is not practiced.
 This Venezuelan model represents only one example of a pattern found elsewhere.

 After winning a super-majority in 2010, Hungarian prime minister Viktor Orban’s Fidesz party re-wrote the constitution to lock in its electoral advantage.
 Electoral districts were gerrymandered to favor Fidesz candidates.
 Political advertising was banned in private media and allowed only on public media outlets, which were all not surprisingly controlled by government loyalists.